nidorx/ecs-lua/TUTORIAL.md

 Create a `ModuleScript` in `ReplicatedStorage > tutorial > system` with the name `FiringSystem` and the contents below.
 This system is responsible only for creating 3D objects in the scene that represent our projectiles.
 Realize that this system does not have the `update` method, as it is only interested in knowing when an entity with the expected characteristics appears in the world.

-To correctly position our projectiles, this system uses data from the `ECS.Util.PositionComponent` and `ECS.Util.RotationComponent` components, which were added up there by the `ECS.Util.NewBasePartEntity` method during the creation of our entity.
-In order for our projectile to move, we added the `ECS.Util.MoveForwardComponent` and `ECS.Util.MoveSpeedComponent` components that are used by the `ECS.Util.MoveForwardSystem` system (Automatically added when creating the world)
+To correctly position our projectiles, this system uses data from the `ECSUtil.PositionComponent` and `ECSUtil.RotationComponent` components, which were added up there by the `ECSUtil.NewBasePartEntity` method during the creation of our entity.
+In order for our projectile to move, we added the `ECSUtil.MoveForwardComponent` and `ECSUtil.MoveSpeedComponent` components that are used by the `ECSUtil.MoveForwardSystem` system (Automatically added when creating the world)

 Also note that our system has not made any changes to the current `chunk` or even the entity, so it always returns `false`